New Chicago immigration campaign prompts confusion as city braces for federal intervention

 It remained unclear what role Monday’s announced program would play in a Chicago surge.

-Adding to the confusion was a handful of immigration arrests over the weekend in Chicago, which activated the city’s vocal activist network and worries that it was the start of something bigger.
+Adding to the confusion was a handful of immigration arrests over the weekend in Chicago, which galvanized the city’s vocal activist network and worries that it was the start of something bigger.

 “This is about terrorizing our communities,” said Chicago City Council member Jeylú Gutiérrez said.
 “But we will not be intimidated.”